rcremese/napari-potential-field-navigation/README.md

 We recommend you install `napari-potential-field-navigation` in a Python virtual environment.

-Note that, although installing `napari-potential-field-navigation` will also install the `napari` package, napari may not work out-of-the-box on every systems due to its non-Python dependencies.
+Note that, although installing `napari-potential-field-navigation` will also install the `napari` package, [napari] may not work out-of-the-box on every systems due to its non-Python dependencies.
-If you need to install napari, please refer to [napari's documentation](https://napari.org/stable/tutorials/fundamentals/installation.html).
+If you need to install [napari], please refer to [napari's documentation](https://napari.org/stable/tutorials/fundamentals/installation.html).

 You can install `napari-potential-field-navigation` via [pip]: